Connectivity graphs of uncertainty regions: Hardness Results for BCU

-{\bf Overview of the Gadgets.} We give the main ideas behind the clause gadget, variable gadget and connector gadgets linking others.
+We present the main ideas behind the clause gadgets, variable gadgets, and connector gadgets mentioned above.

 A clause gadget is designed so that it contains three ``gates'', one for each of the literals in the clause.
-The gate for each literal will be either on the top or the bottom of the clause gadget depending on whether the literal appears below or above the clause in the planar grid layout with horizontal and vertical segments.
+The gate for each literal is either on the top or the bottom of the clause gadget, depending on whether the literal appears above or below the clause in the planar grid layout of $H(\Phi)$.
 For the connectivity subgraph corresponding to the clause to be connected to the rest of the graph in $G_1$, at least one of these three gates must be open.
-This will correspond to setting the literal to ``true'' in the clause.
+This corresponds to setting the literal to \true\ in the clause.
 This, in turn, ensures that the clause is satisfied.
-See Figure~\ref{clause_gadget_points} in the Appendix.

 The role of a variable gadget is to choose and propagate a truth value for the variable to all the clauses containing it in a consistent manner.
 The variable gadget contains three types of constructs.
-Type $I$ and type $II$ constructs will help link the variable to all the clauses that contain it and are either above or below it.
+Type $I$ and type $II$ constructs help link the variable to all the clauses that contain it and are either above or below it.
 We have one such type $I$-type $II$ pair for every occurrence of the variable in a clause.
-A construct of type $III$ is used to ensure that the truth assignment to the variable in all the copies of type $I$-type $II$ pairs are the same.
-If not, the subgraph of $G_1$ corresponding to this variable gadget is not connected.
-Furthermore, $G_1$ itself cannot be connected as it cannot join subgraphs arising from parts of a variable gadget.
-See Figure~\ref{vble_gadget_points} in the Appendix (Section \ref{subsec:pointpairs}).
+A construct of type $III$ is used to ensure that the subgraph corresponding to the variable gadget can be connected if and only if the truth assignment to the variable in all the copies of type $I$-type $II$ pairs are the same.
+Our construction also prevents subgraphs arising from parts of a variable gadget from being connected through other parts of $G_1$.

-The variable and clause gadgets are linked to each other using two types of connectors.
-The connector linking a clause to a variable ensures a consistent assignment of truth value to a variable and a clause that contains this variable or its negation.
-Inconsistent assignments will result in $G_1$ being disconnected.
-The connector linking a variable to another variable can be more flexible.
-It should help connect one variable gadget to another variable gadget in $G_1$ irrespective of the choice of truth values for each of them.
-See Figure~\ref{connection_points} in the Appendix (Section \ref{subsec:pointpairs}).
-The Appendix (Section \ref{subsec:pointpairs}) provides further detail including correctness.
-We finish this section by noting that the same proof works when the point pairs are replaced by a unit length vertical line segment joining them.